RK-01/rk_capstone_project/README.md

 3. run command npm install to install the node_modules
 4. run command npm start to open the project on browser
 5. run command npm test for testing, press a to repeat the testing
+6. make sure you are in the project folder when your run the test